rnpbr/opennetworking-docs/docs/en/Ferramentas/Elasticsearch/index.md

 ## :material-skip-next-outline: Next Steps

-- **Configure IPFIX Collection**: After configuring ELK, the next step will be to configure data collection using IPFIX, with our guide on [IPFIX configuration](Configurando IPFIX no ELK.md).
+- **Configure IPFIX Collection**: After configuring the ELK, the next step will be to configure data collection using IPFIX, with our [IPFIX configuration](Configurando IPFIX no ELK.md) guide.